lalyos/se-docker-training/README.md

 docker tailored tiny core linux.
 You can create it with either `boot2docker` or `docker-machine` (the use the same boot disk anyway)

-Most of the time the 2 commands `boot2docker` and `docker-machine` are interchangebla.
+Most of the time the 2 commands `boot2docker` and `docker-machine` are interchangeable.

 ## OSX install docker - cli way